jylhakos/access_control_sawtooth_rest_api/README.md

 ### Step-by-Step

-Step 1.
-Docker Engine and Docker Compose
+*Step 1.
+Docker Engine and Docker Compose*

 Install the latest versions of Docker Engine and Docker Compose on Ubuntu.

-Step 2.
-Docker containers
+*Step 2.
+Docker Containers*

 Build Docker image and start Docker container for the Hyperledger Sawtooth's REST API.